-'Pseudo-matrix-functions' defined in this way, taking different branches for different Jordan blocks, are called nonprimary matrix functions; they are not matrix functions with our definition.
-Indeed, one can see that there is no polynomial p for which X = p(A).
-We will not deal with them further in the course, but we just mention their existence.
+In general, whenever a function f has multiple branches (like the square root or the complex logarithm), and a matrix A has multiple Jordan blocks with the same eigenvalue $\lambda$ , we can define 'pseudo-matrix-functions', like X above, by taking different values of $f(\lambda)$ for different Jordan blocks.
+These are sometimes called nonprimary matrix functions, even if they are not matrix functions with our definition.
+When X is a non-primary function of A, one can see that there is no polynomial p for which X = p(A).
+We will not deal with non-primary functions further in the course, but we just mention their existence.